Last fact-checked: 18 August 2020

 The Open Brow Lift makes a long incision in the hairline above the forehead, or in one of the creases, where the excess fat and skin are removed and the remaining skin pulled taut and sutured.

-The Limited Incision is a combination of both procedures, which is good for crow’s feet and the scars are hidden in the temporal hairline, but it isn’t much use for problems in the center of the brow.
+The Limited Incision is a combination of both procedures, often used for Crow’s feet.
+The scars are hidden in the temporal hairline and is of limited use for problems in the center of the brow.

 In Thailand, the cost of an eyebrow lift is around AUD $3,000 compared to AUD $6,500 in Australia, for example.